terracotaPie/EventMaster/Project Deliverables.md

 * Sam Smith
   * Sam Smith is a second year student at UofT: He needs a time management tool that integrates with this courses to remind him of upcoming deadlines.

+// Not sure if we should have a professor as a persona, as the tool is focussed for students.

+// We should change the Professor persona, as your chalange is to have a instructor who is not willing to help.

 ## User Stories
 * The app should provide lecture and tutorial times for every student, as well as all due dates in one place.
 * Jane wants to be able to add custom times and due dates in case her professors do not post these times online.